 Don’t: Start Training for a Marathon

 If you’re a seasoned runner, long races are usually safe.
 But if you’ve never run before, this is not the time to sign up for a marathon.
 You should also avoid contact sports like basketball and soccer, as well as activities that could throw off your balance and cause a fall.
 That means skiing, surfing and mountain biking are out.
-Walking, swimming, yoga and indoor cycling are safe options for pregnant women.
+Walking, swimming, yoga, resistance exercises, dancing, and stationary cycling are excellent options for pregnant women.

 Do: Stay Hydrated